Complete blood count: Limitations

 Samples drawn from individuals with very high levels of bilirubin or lipids in their plasma (referred to as an icteric sample or a lipemic sample, respectively) may show falsely high readings for hemoglobin, because these substances change the colour and opacity of the sample, which interferes with hemoglobin measurement.
 This effect can be mitigated by replacing the plasma with saline.

 Some individuals produce an antibody that causes their platelets to form clumps when their blood is drawn into tubes containing EDTA, the anticoagulant typically used to collect CBC samples.
 Platelet clumps may be counted as single platelets by automated analyzers, leading to a falsely decreased platelet count.
 This can be avoided by using an alternative anticoagulant such as sodium citrate or heparin.

 Another antibody-mediated condition that can affect complete blood count results is red blood cell agglutination.
 This phenomenon causes red blood cells to clump together because of antibodies bound to the cell surface.
-Red blood cell aggregates are counted as single cells by the analyzer, leading to a markedly decreased red blood cell count and hematocrit, and markedly elevated MCV and MCHC.
+Red blood cell aggregates are counted as single cells by the analyzer, leading to a markedly decreased red blood cell count and hematocrit, and markedly elevated MCV and MCHC (mean corpuscular hemoglobin concentration).
 Often, these antibodies are only active at room temperature (in which case they are called cold agglutinins), and the agglutination can be reversed by heating the sample to 37 Celsius.
 Samples from people with warm autoimmune hemolytic anemia may exhibit red cell agglutination that does not resolve on warming.

 While blast and lymphoma cells can be identified in the manual differential, microscopic examination cannot reliably determine the cells' hematopoietic lineage.
 This information is often necessary for diagnosing blood cancers.
 After abnormal cells are identified, additional techniques such as immunophenotyping by flow cytometry can be used to identify markers that provide additional information about the cells.